HataluliRandima/RestAPI_Phoenix/real_deal_api/Notes/Guardian.DB(10).md

  5. Create sign out function that will revoke our active tokens with sign out endpoint
  6. On Account controller create sign out meathod
+ 7. Go to router to create router for sign out
+ 8. We are now using Guardian db , which takes an active role and store each token in the databse verifying its present.
+If token is not in the databse4 thrn ot the token cant be verified and we get invalid token response.
+ 9. This gives us ability to revoke access to specific token any time.